Last updated on January 23rd, 2023 at 12:41 pm

 Click here to hire a freelancer on Fiverr.

 Let’s begin with the most essential insurance out there!
 Health insurance for freelancers is obligatory in Germany.

 There are a number of private and public health insurance providers to choose from.

 With public health insurance freelancers have to pay about 14%-16% of their gross monthly income.
-This makes it very expensive for low earning or early-stage freelancers (for very basic coverage at that!).
+This makes it very expensive for low-earning or early-stage freelancers (for very basic coverage at that!).

 A lot of freelancers in Germany, expats or locals, prefer private health insurance since it is considered a cheaper option of the two.
-It is also possible to tailor your own plan to get the kind of coverage you want or need – something that is very difficult to find in statutory health insurances in Germany.
+It is also possible to tailor your own plan to get the kind of coverage you want or need – something that is very difficult to find in statutory health insurance in Germany.

 Read More: Health Insurance for Freelancers in Germany